WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 When a machine in a distributed stream processor fails, there are two basic options for recovery:

 1. Start over.
-That is, process all of stream data again, starting from the beginning.
+That is, process all stream data again, starting from the beginning.
 2. Restore system state from some snapshot or backup that was made in the recent past, then resume processing.